Essential Guide to Standing for Election

 Additional criteria for Connétable (Constable) candidates:

-Anyone intending to stand for election as Connétable needs to meet the above criteria and live in the Parish they wish to represent.
+Anyone intending to stand for election as Connétable in any Parish except St. Helier needs to meet the above criteria and live in the Parish they wish to represent.

 Connétables, Deputies and Senators: an overview